rpbrookes/rpbrookes.github.io/README.md

  http://www.zondicons.com/ A fantastic set of SVG icons (simular to that of FontAwesome or Glyphicon)

+ https://realfavicongenerator.net/ A one-stop shop for generation of Favicons, mobile-app icons and Apple Touchbar icons.

  *will expand on list as i remember and you can to also